Karenvn/data_note/tests/README.md

 This is still a live run: it queries the configured public and optional local services and writes the generated species folder into the current working directory.

-The sample folders in `tests/output/` are intentionally lightweight and sanitized.
-They are included to show expected structure, not to act as strict golden-master outputs.
+The sample folders in `tests/output/` are intentionally lightweight.
+They are included to show expected structure.